 Voice and Writing Style: 5

 Pretty cool, huh?
-What blew me away the most was simply being mentioned as evoking memories of Chandler, Connelly, and WK Krueger.
+I was blown away by being mentioned as evoking memories of Chandler, Connelly, and WK Krueger.
 There’s no way I’m in the same league as those greats . . . (yet! 😉 ).
 But the feeling of succeeding at one of my main goals, including setting as a character (in the guise of a northern Minnesota winter), is especially gratifying.

 One thing I know all too well is that every reader is different.
 It’s impossible to please everyone with any work of art because taste is completely subjective.
 I’ve had a few bad reviews as well as a few “rah-rah” reviews by readers who perhaps only have a two-star rating scale: five stars if they liked a book; four stars if they didn’t.